CliffordEdewor/Online-Voting-System/README.md

 ---

 ## 📚 Use Case
-Built as a **capstone project** under the supervision of PTI Computing Department.
-Aimed at demonstrating how technology can strengthen trust in democratic processes.
+This project was developed and successfully defended as a **capstone project** under the supervision of the **Computer Science & Information Technology Department, Petroleum Training Institute (PTI), Nigeria**, demonstrating how web technologies can enhance transparency and integrity in digital elections.

 ---